Danish Army

 Of these 4 were disposed of in the mid 1950´s and

-probably superseded by VW transporter ambulances.
+probably superseded by VW Transporter ambulances.
 The

 faith of the remainder is unknown.

-Historical: The Austin K2 was introduced in
+Historical: The Austin K2/Y was introduced in

 1939, and remained in production until 1945.
+The chassis was derived

 The K2/Y was the most common British Heavy Ambulance in